Homeomorphism

-An often-repeated mathematical joke is that topologists cannot tell the difference between a coffee mug and a donut, since a sufficiently pliable donut could be reshaped to the form of a coffee mug by creating a dimple and progressively enlarging it, while preserving the donut hole in the mug's handle.
-This illustrates that a coffee mug and a donut are homeomorphic.

 In mathematics and more specifically in topology, a homeomorphism (from Greek roots meaning "similar shape", named by Henri Poincaré), also called topological isomorphism, or bicontinuous function, is a bijective and continuous function between topological spaces that has a continuous inverse function.
 Homeomorphisms are the isomorphisms in the category of topological spaces—that is, they are the mappings that preserve all the topological properties of a given space.
 Two spaces with a homeomorphism between them are called homeomorphic, and from a topological viewpoint they are the same.

 Very roughly speaking, a topological space is a geometric object, and a homeomorphism results from a continuous deformation of the object into a new shape.
 Thus, a square and a circle are homeomorphic to each other, but a sphere and a torus are not.
 However, this description can be misleading.
 Some continuous deformations do not produce homeomorphisms, such as the deformation of a line into a point.
 Some homeomorphisms do not result from continuous deformations, such as the homeomorphism between a trefoil knot and a circle.
 Homotopy and isotopy are precise definitions for the informal concept of continuous deformation.